nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ## Handling your data
 ### Merging a data file: `Merge-File`
-Merges save file from an external source given path to the save file (.xml)
+Merges save file from an external source given path to the .xml save file

 Syntax: `Merge-File -p PATH_STRING`

+> ⚠️️️️ Syntax Notes
+> * `PATH_STRING` is text string.
+If your path contains spaces, you would need to wrap the text with double quotes.

 Example of usage:
 * `Merge-File -p "C:\Users\the_d\Downloads\expenses.xml"`